Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/06-versal-system-design-clocking-tutorial/README.md

 1. Open `./sw/host.cpp` and familiarize yourself with the contents.
 Pay close attention to API calls and the comments provided.

     Do take note that [XRT](https://xilinx.github.io/XRT/2021.1/html/index.html) (Xilinx Runtime) is used in the host application.
-This API layer is used to communicate with the programmable logic, specifically the PLIO kernels for reading and writing data.
-To understand how to use this API in an AI Engine application refer to the "Programming the PS Host Application" of UG1076.
+This API layer is used to communicate with the PL, specifically the PLIO kernels for reading and writing data.
+To understand how to use this API in an AI Engine application see [Programming the PS Host Application](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/program_ps_host_application.html#ykt1590616160037).

     The output size of the kernel run is half of what was allocated earlier.
 This is something to keep in mind.
 By changing the `s2mm` kernel from a 32-bit input/output to a 64-bit input/output, the kernel call will be adjusted.
 If this is not changed, it will hang because XRT is waiting for the full length to be processed when in reality half the count was done (even though all the data will be present).
 In the `host.cpp` look at line 117 and 118 and comment them out.
 You should have uncommented the following line: